jasper-oh/Journey-To-Disney/README.md

 - Work in a collaborative, cross-site environment in the pursuit of simple and performant solutions to complex problems.

+- The team works hand in hand with artists to make the tools we need for the incredibly complex and rich characters and environents featured in our movies.

+-
 So, Organizing the priority task will be ...

 1.